andree2403/alx-system_engineering-devops/0x02-shell_redirections/README.md

-acrostic is a poem (or other form of writing) in which the first letter
+ a script that parses web servers logs in TSV format